foh-agency/rsc-wp-theme-foh-boilerplate/README.md

 Clone or download this repository into your WordPress site's `themes` dir.

+Install all dependencies, documented below: [Dependencies](#dependencies).

 In `webpack.common.js`, update the name of the local site dir (find "foh-starter-theme-test" and replace with the name of the local dir that contains `wp-config.php`, used during development).

 ### Naming conventions

 Decide on a namespace for your project.
 E.g. If your project is called Megatherium, your namespace might be `mega` (this is also called your theme slug) .

-Change the dir name to something else (like, say, `mega`), and then you'll need to do a multi-step find and replace on the name in all the templates.
+Change the theme dir name to `mega` (your slug), and then you'll need to do a multi-step find and replace on the name in all the templates.

 1. Search for `'foh'` (inside single quotations) to capture the text domain and replace with: `'mega'`.
 2. Search for `"foh"` (inside double quotations) to capture the text domain and replace with: `"mega"`.